 The District Evaluation Advisory Committee, or DEAC, required by AchieveNJ through at least SY16-17, has great potential for supporting districts in effectively implementing AchieveNJ.
 This was clearly recognized by New Jersey's evaluation pilot districts and is widely documented in the Final Evaluation Pilot Advisory Committee (EPAC) Report.
 Recommendations and suggestions for effective DEACs are offered from pilot districts in this two-page excerpt from the full report.

 Some recommended functions of the DEAC include:

 Districts should consider expanding this minimum requirement to include more teachers and other educators whose engagement in the initiative is important to its success, e.g. teacher leaders, association representatives, other teaching staff members, such as school counselors, etc.

 The primary role of the DEAC is to oversee and guide the planning and implementation of the school district board of education's evaluation policies and procedures (for both teachers and principals), whereas the School Improvement Panel (ScIP) provides leadership at the school level not only for the implementation of the district's teacher evaluation policies and procedures, but also mentoring and professional development supports for teachers.

 The superintendent is responsible for the formation and operation of the DEAC.
 The superintendent must decide how to use the advice provided by this committee and which DEAC decisions should be adopted by the district.
 The superintendent should clearly communicate the DEAC role in providing feedback.

-Below is a summary of possible agenda items that might be used by DEACs in December or January.
+Below is a summary of possible agenda items that might be used by DEACs in April or May.
 Districts should use these resources as guidance and select only those items that make sense for them.
-A complete sample agenda with guiding questions for the items below and resource links is available here (PDF | Word).